Customs Warehouses

 Advantages of the customs bonded warehouses

-There are various benefits to the custom bonded warehouse process:
+There are various benefits to the bonded warehouse customs process:

-• The customs storage is free from import taxes as well as other trade policy measures.
+• The customs warehousing storage is free from import taxes as well as other trade policy measures.

 • The importing company maintains a stock of duty-free imported goods for an indefinite period of time.